menacit/virt_base_course/22-virt_devel_intro.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Martin Fisch (CC BY 2.0)" -->
 ## Some problems
-- Sharing venv's is not trivial
+- Code may not behave exactly on all platforms
 - Only handles Python dependencies\*
-- Code may not behave exactly the same on all operating systems
 - Doesn't describe how stack should be run

 ![bg right:30%](images/22-albatross.jpg)